Denmarks Social Democrat Leader Forms Leftist Govt - UrduPoint

 But he added "this may mostly be a matter of semantics".

-Daily newspaper Berlingske noted a "paradigm shift" it said could "increase the risk of Denmark once again becoming an asylum magnet".
+Daily newspaper Berlingske saw a "paradigm shift" it said could "increase the risk of Denmark once again becoming an asylum magnet".

-Frederiksen was to be received by Queen Margrethe at 2pm (1200 GMT) to confirm her appointment, as required by the Constitution of the small parliamentary monarchy, before presenting her new government, likely on Thursday.